 (e) a memorandum of law identifying the issues to be presented on appeal and supporting the aggrieved party's position that those issues raise a substantial question of law or fact reasonably likely to result in reversal, remand for a new hearing, or relief from the order entered;

-(f) clear and convincing evidence that if the requested stay or other temporary remedy is not granted, the aggrieved party will suffer irreparable injury;
+(f) clear and convincing evidence that if the requested stay is not granted, the aggrieved party will suffer irreparable injury;

-(g) clear and convincing evidence that if the requested stay or other temporary remedy is granted, it will not substantially harm other parties to the proceeding; and
+(g) clear and convincing evidence that if the requested stay is granted, it will not substantially harm other parties to the proceeding; and

-(h) clear and convincing evidence that if the requested stay or other temporary remedy is granted, the aggrieved party will not pose a significant danger to public health, safety and welfare.
+(h) clear and convincing evidence that if the requested stay is granted, the aggrieved party will not pose a significant danger to public health, safety and welfare.

-(2) The executive director may grant a motion for a stay of an order or other temporary remedy during the pendency of judicial review if all of the criteria in R151-4-907 are met.
+(4) The executive director may grant a motion for a stay of an order pending judicial review if all of the criteria in R151-4-907 are met.

 administrative procedures, adjudicative proceedings, government hearings